wso2/docs-is/en/docs/quick-starts/saml-front-channel-logout.md

     ![choose-localhost](../../assets/img/samples/choose-localhost.png)

-3. Login as admin.
+3. Log in as the admin.
 You will be directed to the page with authenticated user information.

     ![sample1-1](../../assets/img/samples/sample1-1.png)
     ![sample1-2](../../assets/img/samples/sample1-2.png)